rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 3. **Wait 5 minutes** for color to develop.
 4. Compare the color in the test tube to the reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
-7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](#General Water Test Notes).
+7. Dispose of all test solutions and rinse water into respective waste containers.
+See [General Water Test Notes](##General Water Test Notes) above.

 # NO3-Nitrate
 *Measurements with: API Product 401M.*
 Start with 5mL Salt Water from Tank 1.
-1. Add
+1. Add 10 drops of test solution 1.
+2. Vigorously shake test solution 2 bottle for **30 Seconds** **Shake vigorously to ensure proper reaction**
+3. Add 10 drops of test solution 2.
+4. Shake test tube vigorously for 1 **minute**.
+5. **Wait 5 minutes** for color to develop.
+6. Compare the color in the test tube to the reference table included in the test kit box.
+7. Record NO3 value **Units in ppm (mg/L)** in lab notebook.
-7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](#General Water Test Notes).
+8. Dispose of all test solutions and rinse water into respective waste containers.
+See [General Water Test Notes](##General Water Test Notes) above.

 # PO4-Phosphate
 *Measurements with: API Product 63L.*
 Start with 5mL Salt Water from Tank 1.
 1. Add 6 drops of test solution 1.
-2.
+2. Shake vigorously for 5 seconds.
+3. Add 6 drops of test solution 2.
+4. Shake vigorously for 5 seconds.
-**Wait for 5 minutes** for color to develop.
+**Wait for 3 minutes** for color to develop.
 5. Compare the color in the test tube to the **Salt Water** reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
-7. Dispose of all test solutions and rinse water into respective waste containers [general Water Test Notes](#General Water Test Notes).
+7. Dispose of all test solutions and rinse water into respective waste containers.
+See [General Water Test Notes](##General Water Test Notes) above.

 # pH
 1.